woodnsec/IoT-Forensics/README.md

 1. Project goals and objectives in a numbered or bulleted list that you propose to undertake to address the identified problem.
 Clearly identify what you are doing at a high level with minimal technical detail.
 1. The merit of accomplishing the project goals and objectives in terms of how it helps end users, society, or particular industries/sectors/companies/agencies.

+Goals:
+- Research
+- Rec.
+IoT Forensics standard
+- Hands on testing to support rec.
+- All this first part becomes our methodology

+Merit:
+- ubiquity of IoT devices
+- IoT is infecting critical industrial sectors
+- Having a standard for IoT forensics investigations could improve the quality and integrity of data gleaned during criminal investigations

 ideas:
 - Research traditional and IoT forensics
 - Research the prevalence of IoT devices in industry and education